DiaanEngelbrecht/cali/README.md

 # Flair

-Let's call it a framework.
+A "framework" for developing rust microservices.

-Please note, flair is very new and not battle tested, it should not be a problem for most, as the libraries that flair uses are very stable, and you will easily be able to convert a flair project into it's contituent parts.
+Please note, flair is very new and not battle tested.
+It has a whole bunch of things it can't do yet and known issues that I'm still planning on fixing.
+That being said, it's built on some solid libraries that are stable, and you should be able to convert a flair project into it's contituent parts.
+See the TODO's at the bottom of the readme for more details on what's missing and what to expect.

 # Getting started